Albertsofc/bocconi_30590/README.md

 Before you proceed, ensure you know the path to your directory.

 ### Pull files
 You have the option to pull the entire repository (every file in this GitHub page) or to pull only specific files from the cloud to your local computer.
 Below are instructions for both.
-#### Pulling the entire repository
+For now, [here's a good reference on how to pull files](https://www.atlassian.com/git/tutorials/syncing/git-pull)